The West Metro Zone is the host for the 2014 Mider Cup.

 Zone/team Captains for the Mider Cup will be required to give priority to the individuals whom meet these qualifications to fill their roster.
 These individuals will be the top one or two point holders from their specific zone, not simply the top one or two point holders in the MFA MST Tour.

-This same player selection model would be applied to the Master Pro, Advanced and Intermediate rosters as well.
+This same player selection model would be applied to the Master Pro, Advanced and the Intermediate rosters as well for the number spots awarded via MST points per division.
 If for any reason one of these individuals cannot participate in the Mider Cup the team captain must choose the next highest points leader.
 Going back to our previous example.
-If Player B from the North Zone team chose not to accept the invitation to play the Mider Cup event the North Zone captain would then extend an invitation to both Player D and Player J. This process would continue until two players were found.
+If Player B from the North Zone team chose not to accept the invitation to play the Mider Cup event, the North Zone captain would then extend an invitation to both Player D and Player J. This process would continue until two players were found.
 If no players from the current MST standings are willing to participate the team captain will be provided a choice of player to fill the empty roster position.
 In the event that a player wishes to decline his or her position on the Mider Cup team from the MST Points selection process the team captain is required to provide the Mider Cup Committee proof of said refusal in the form of mail or electronic mail correspondence between said Player and the Zone Team Captain.

 Each competitor will receive 2 points for every match won, 1 point for every match tied, and 0 points for every match lost.
 Once all three matches have been completed, points are added for each zone.
 If two or more zones tie for first place, a sudden death playoff will decide the winner.
 The Zone Captain will choose one competitor from their zone to compete in the playoff.

-All players will mark down a “1″ on their scorecard when they win the hole and a dash if they lose or Ne.
+All players will mark down a “1″ on their scorecard when they win the hole and a dash if they lose or tie.
 PLEASE no blanks or 2′s, 3′s, etc.

 The Zone Coordinator will be the Mider Cup Captain unless the Zone Coordinator designates someone else as the Zone Captain(s).
 Player info must be submitted to the Mider Cup TD a minimum of 24 hours prior to the event.
 The Team Captain is responsible for letting the TD know where their players will be seeded within the divisions on or before 9:00AM the day of the event.